birddevelper/gomologin/Readme.md

 # What is Gologin

-Gologin is easy to setup Go login manager.
+Gologin is easy to setup login manager for Go web applications.
 It helps you protect your application resources from unattended/unauthenticated access.
 Currently it works with SQL databases authentication.

 ## How to setup